customink/is-it-up/README.md

 ## Usage

-IsItUp provides one monitoring URI that returns a JSON response:
+IsItUp provides a monitoring URI that returns a JSON response:

 ```ruby
 % curl your-domain/is_it_up